Cyborg Superman: Hank Henshaw

 Hank Henshaw is an astronaut at NASA until a solar flare hits his space shuttle during an experiment in space, damaging the ship and the crew.
 Henshaw and the crew, including Henshaw's wife, found that their bodies had begun to mutate and, after returning to Earth, Henshaw's entire crew either perished or eventually committed suicide.
 After learning that Superman had thrown the Eradicator into the sun in a battle during the space shuttle experiment, Henshaw blames Superman for the solar flare and the accident.
 Before his body completely disintegrated due to the radiation exposure, Henshaw is able to save his consciousness.
 Using NASA communications equipment, Henshaw beamed his mind into the birthing matrix which had carried Superman from Krypton to Earth as an infant.
 He creates a small exploration craft from the birthing matrix and departs into outer space alone.
 Becoming increasingly mentally unstable, Henshaw uses Superman's birthing matrix to create a body identical to Superman's, albeit with cybernetic parts.
 He returns to Earth to kill Superman, only to discover that Superman had already died during Henshaw's absence.
 Following Superman's eventual resurrection, Henshaw would not only become a recurring adversary of Superman but of Green Lantern as well.
 He later becomes a member of the Sinestro Corps during the Sinestro Corps War.

 Zor-El

 Zor-El is the younger brother of Jor-El, husband of Alura, father of Supergirl, and paternal uncle of Superman.
 Originally, he escaped from Krypton's destruction along with the other inhabitants of Argo City.
-In The New 52 reboot of DC's continuity, Supergirl discovers an amnesiac Cyborg Superman living on the planet I'noxia.
-This turns out to be Zor-El, who was rescued from Krypton's destruction by Brainiac and reconfigured as a half-man half-machine in order to be his scout looking for stronger species in the universe.
+In The New 52 reboot, Supergirl discovers an amnesiac Cyborg Superman living on the planet I'noxia.
+This turns out to be Zor-El, who was rescued from Krypton's destruction by Brainiac and reconfigured as a cyborg to serve as his scout.